stuyvesant-cs/dwlessons/fcs/12_strings.md

 name: main

 .aim[<div>
-  fcs: Stay a While and Listen
+  fcs: If you like it then your should've put a String on it.
   </div>]

 ---
 template: main

-Reminder: Test Friday
+#### Reminder: Test Friday

 #### Do Now (TableBuddies™):
 - Below you will find a list of commands to test out in the Thonny Shell.